Emergency Home Energy Assistance for the Elderly Program (EHEAP)

 What is EHEAP?

 EHEAP is a program that provides assistance for home energy emergencies to qualified, low-income households with at least one person 60 years of age or older.
-Applicant households must meet financial eligibility guidelines, and have an imminent energy crisis.
+Applicant households must meet financial elegibility guideline, and have an imminent energy crisis.
 A crisis may be an impending cut-off of utility services or an unusually hot or cold season energy expense, resulting in a past due account.

 How can EHEAP help?